GeorgePapazafeiropoulos/k_Nearest_Neighbor_Comparison_Optimization/README.md

 See LICENSE.

 ## Contributing
 We welcome contributions!
 Please see CONTRIBUTING for guidelines.
-Check how D-vine copula algorithm is applied for seismic reliability analysis in reference [4] for example.

 ## Support
 For questions, issues, or feature requests contact me directly through email at gpapazafeiropoulos@yahoo.gr